In the Bible Cain slew Abel and East of Eden he was cast. You’re born into this life paying for the sins of somebody else’s past. – Bruce Springsteen

 I swear by the mud below my feet, you can’t raise a Caine back up when he’s in defeat.

 The ambiguity of the earlier stanzas continues: many people have heard the first line of this verse as “Like my father before me I’m a working man.”
-Still more: as Virgil sings of his dead brother he makes a small pun on the small mischief people used to describe as “raising cane.”
+Still more: as Virgil sings of his dead brother he makes a pun on the small mischief people used to describe as “raising cane.”
 But the real issue here is that, by repeating his surname (and his brother’s surname), Virgil evokes another Biblical myth, the original war between brothers that we all know as the story of Cain and Abel (Genesis 4), the model for all subsequent wars.

 Cain was the first human to be born and Abel was the first human to die.
 Cain, refusing to be his “brother’s keeper,” murdered Abel out of envy.
-Cain offered “some of the fruits of the soil as an offering to the Lord.”
+Cain had offered “some of the fruits of the soil as an offering to the Lord.”
 But God favored the shepherd Abel, who offered “fat portions from some of the firstborn of his flock.”

 “The First Mourning (Adam and Eve mourn the death of Abel)” by William-Adolphe Bouguereau